Our Work

 We are a cultural heritage organization that brings together the Afro-Caribbean diaspora through the arts.
 Our projects celebrate our rich cultural heritage and provide opportunities for artists to showcase their work.
 Click here to learn more about our work!

-Brooklyn Bridge Project
+Brooklyn Bridge Initiative

 A 5 - 10 year project exploring community identity through creative place-making.